-Vultures circled over Everglades National Park’s Anhinga Trail, where thousands of dead nonnative fish floated in the marshes.
+Vultures circled over the Anhinga Trail inside the Everglades National Park where thousands of dead nonnative fish floated in the marshes.

-About half of the Burmese pythons that have turned up in the park recently have been dead.
+Among the Burmese pythons found in the park lately about have of them are dead.

 Dead iguanas have dropped from trees and into lawns and patios across South Florida.

-And in western Miami-Dade County, three African rock pythons have turned up dead.
+In Western Miami-Dade County, three African rock pythons were found dead.

 Although South Florida’s warm, moist climate has nurtured a vast range of non-native plants and animals, a January cold snap reminded these intruders that they’re not in Burma or Ecuador anymore.

 Temperatures in the 30s have apparently killed Burmese pythons, iguanas and other unwanted species.

 “Anecdotally, we might have lost maybe half of the pythons out there to the cold,” said Scott Hardin, the Florida Fish and Wildlife Conservation Commission’s exotic species coordinator.
 “Iguanas definitely.
 From a collection of observations from people, more than 50% fatality on green iguanas. . . .
 Lots of freshwater fish died; no way to estimate that.”